wilsonmar/wilsonmar.github.io/_posts/2016-06-03-aws-lambda.md

    * Include in the name the language and its version (such as node43 for Node.js 4.3).
    * Specify a version number (v01) for different versions you want to keep simultaneously.
    (Git can keep history of alterations to the same version)

-   #### Description #

-   PROTIP: In the description, put in a URL to a wiki ?
+   <br /><br />

    #### Runtime #

-   The code associated with each blueprint is for a particular runtime.
+1. Use default Runtime "Node.js 12.x".

-   So runtime isn’t a choice that can be changed on this form.
+   Runtime isn’t a choice that can be changed on this form.

    <amp-img width="380" height="161" alt="lambda runtimes 2016-06-03" src="https://cloud.githubusercontent.com/assets/300046/15778339/c5db0258-2952-11e6-8ac0-5b641024f760.jpg"></amp-img>